nogibjj/3rdeye/README.md

   ./giteye.py ../web ~/Desktop/web-report

-This generates metadata about the web repo and outputs csv file to:
+This generates metadata about the web repo and outputs csv file to (creates directory you specify for you):
-  ~/Desktop/web_git_metadata.csv
+  ~/Desktop/web-report/web_git_metadata.csv

 Finally, from the R terminal you can explore the dataframe created by calling: